JohnKendrick/PDielec/Examples/Phonopy/Al2O3/README.md

 # Primitive Cell Phonopy Calculations

-A primtive cell calculation of the dynamical matrix will be performed in the Primitive_cell directory.
+A primitive cell calculation of the dynamical matrix will be performed in the Primitive_cell directory.
 Copy over files from the Standard_cell directory.
 ```
 cd Phonopy